 How Many Rattlesnakes Were Discovered Under One House?

 In October of 2021, a rather shocking call was placed to the Sonoma County Reptile Rescue, California.
 One homeowner called to report what they thought to be a large infestation of northern Pacific rattlesnakes (Crotalus oreganus).
-One of the major reasons this call shocked attendants was where the snakes had been reportedly seen.
-The caller allegedly lived in a low elevation area, and in California, it is uncommon to spot so many snakes at low elevations.
+One of the significant reasons this call shocked attendants was where the snakes had been reportedly seen.
+The caller allegedly lived in a low-elevation area, and in California, it is uncommon to spot so many snakes at low elevations.

 In addition, rattlesnakes aren’t known to willingly inhabit the foundation of a home as that would bring them into close contact with humans.
 However, the reptile rescue center was quick to send help in the person of Al Wolf, the organization’s rescue director.